miha-stopar/crypto-notes/proofs1.md

  * P verifies the decommitment and aborts if it is not valid.
 Otherwise, it computes the answer z and sends it to V.
  * V accepts if and only if transcript is accepting.

-**If a commitment scheme is perfectly-hiding, then the sigma protocol extended as above is a zero knowledge proof for L_R with soundness error 2^(-t).**
+**If a commitment scheme is perfectly-hiding (because the prover is assumed infinitely powerful, whereas the verifier is restricted to be a probabilistically polynomial time and thus computationally binding scheme suffices), then the sigma protocol extended as above is a zero knowledge proof for L_R with soundness error 2^(-t).**

 The complexity of the protocol above depends on the cost of running a perfectly-hiding commitment protocol.
 One possibility is to use Pedersen commitment protocol (see Commitment schemes section above) which is highly efficient.